Package 'rasterpic'

 This function preserves the CRS of x when applicable.
 For optimal results, do not use geographic coordinates (longitude/latitude).

-crs can be in a WKT format, as a "authority:number" code such as "EPSG:4326" or a PROJ-string format such as "+proj=utm +zone=12".
+crs can be in WKT format, as an "authority:number" code such as "EPSG:4326" or as a PROJ-string such as "+proj=utm +zone=12".
 It can also be retrieved with:

 Value